spectrocloud/librarium/docs/docs-content/automation/crossplane/deploy-cluster-gcp-crossplane.md

   - [curl](https://curl.se/docs/install.html)
   - A text editor such as Vi or [Nano](https://www.nano-editor.org)

-## Deploy a GCP Cluster with Crossplane
+## Deploy a GCP IaaS Cluster with Crossplane

 1. Open up a terminal session and set the kubectl context to your kind cluster.
 Replace `<kind-cluster-name>` with the name of your cluster.